-Each holder of an Allowed Prepetition Lender Claim shall receive, on the Plan Distribution Date, its share (as determined by the Prepetition Agent in accordance with the terms of the Prepetition Credit Facility) of (a) any amount remaining in the Prepetition Prior Secured Creditor Reserve after application in accordance with paragraph 1 and paragraph 3 of the Wind-Down Letter Agreement; (b) any amount remaining in the Priority Sales Tax Reserve after application in accordance with paragraph 2 and paragraph 3 of the Wind-Down Letter Agreement; and (c) any amount due to be remitted to the Prepetition Agent pursuant to section 4.c. of the Secured Facilities Settlement Agreement.
+Each holder of an Allowed Prepetition Lender Claim shall receive, on the Plan Distribution Date, its share (as determined by the Prepetition Agent in accordance with the terms of the Prepetition Credit Facility) of (a) any amount remaining in the Prepetition Prior Secured Creditor Reserve after application in accordance with paragraph 1 and paragraph 3 of the Wind-Down Letter Agreement; (b) any amount remaining in the Priority Sales Tax Reserve after application in accordance with paragraph 2 and paragraph 3 of the Wind-Down Letter Agreement; and (c) any amount amounts due to be remitted to the Prepetition Agent or the Prepetition Lenders pursuant to section paragraph 4.c. of the Secured Facilities Settlement Agreement or paragraph 7(c) of the DIP Order (as has been amended from time to time).
 Notwithstanding anything else set forth in the Plan, Plan Distributions to which holders of Allowed Prepetition Lender Claims are entitled shall be paid by the Liquidation Trustee to the Prepetition Agent for distribution to holders of Allowed Prepetition Lender Claims in accordance with the Prepetition Credit Facility.